 Italian cheese recipes

-I had a lot of ricotta and remembered something about nonnas, ricotta and easy Italian recipes for merenda (= snack).
+I also had a lot of ricotta and remembered something about nonnas, ricotta and an easy way to make merenda (= snack).

 Isa, my greengrocer foodie friend told me everything I needed to know (grazie!).

 Here’s an Italian nonna nosh, for you :-).
 A very traditional recipe.

 the ricotta mousse recipe made 3 ways

 - 1 cup of ricotta

 - 1 teaspoon of confectionary sugar + more if needed

 - Nutella or the organic alternative that may be even tastier

 - Whip the ricotta with the confectionary sugar, until soft and peaky.